“By failing to prepare, you are preparing to fail“

 She brings to the table, not only online application domain expertise but time tested process know-how, and regulatory requirements insights to keep companies ready.

-In this programme, learners will acquire a good understanding of Incident response, problem management, and other related processes.
+In this workshop, learners will acquire a good understanding of incident response, problem management, and other related processes.

 Learners will learn potential types of incidents, its impacts, and mitigation approaches.